yusufunlu/blog/src/pages/Spring Data Init/index.md

 sql.init.platform manage the name of data-{platform}.sql and schema-{platform}.sql with some bugs.
 Default is all and it means schema.sql and data.sql

 Spring Boot chooses a default value for you based on whether it thinks your database is embedded.
 It defaults to create-drop if no schema manager has been detected or none in all other cases.
 An embedded database is detected by looking at the Connection type and JDBC url. hsqldb, h2, and derby are candidates, and others are not.

+Sometimes calculating default values are incorrect for DDL and DML.
+So I am planning to move all those to Flyway.